Massage Treatments

 RMTi has been used in Sweden for over 25 years.
 The movements improve posture, breathing, endurance, and will gradually normalize muscle tone and over flexible joints.
 There are only 11 professionals in Ottawa trained in this form of brain remediation so far that we know of; 2 of which are Registered Massage Therapists that work at Kneaded Touch.

-To make an appointment for assessment and treatment, contact our office and schedule with Toni Lanouette or Stephanie Bergeron.
+To make an appointment for assessment and treatment, contact our office and schedule with Stephanie Bergeron.

 Only at Westboro